 Optimising care in the GM Major Trauma Enhanced Rehabilitation Service (MTERS) using population segmentation (Health Styles): A multi-methods feasibility study

-This project aims to improve care for major trauma survivors in Greater Manchester.
+This project aimed to improve care for major trauma survivors in Greater Manchester.

 The Health Styles questionnaire is a tool that classifies people into five segments based on their motivations for living a healthy life.
-In this study, we will use and evaluate the Health Styles tool in an Enhanced Rehabilitation Programme.
+In this study, we used and evaluated the Health Styles tool in an Enhanced Rehabilitation Programme.

-We expect that tailored care will improve health outcomes, decrease health inequity, and reduce resource waste.
+We expected tailored care to improve health outcomes, decrease health inequity, and reduce resource waste.

-After the Manchester Arena bomb attack, severely injured people received specialised support through the newly developed Major Trauma Enhanced Rehabilitation Service (MTERS).
+After the Manchester Arena bomb attack, severely injured people received specialised support through the Major Trauma Enhanced Rehabilitation Service (MTERS).
 The programme significantly improved patients' wellbeing both in daily activities and how they felt about their lives.
-The programme currently provides rehabilitation for the wider Greater Manchester Major Trauma population.
-The next aim is to enhance the assistance available for all Major Trauma survivors in Greater Manchester.
+The programme provides rehabilitation for the wider Greater Manchester Major Trauma population.
+The next aim was to enhance the assistance available for all Major Trauma survivors in Greater Manchester.

-In this study, we are focusing on being more precise in helping people with their rehabilitation and then maintaining long-term healthier lifestyles.
-By understanding individuals' motivations for staying healthy, we believe we can offer more tailored help while also saving time and money.
+In this study, we focused on being more precise in helping people with their rehabilitation and then maintaining long-term healthier lifestyles.
+By understanding individuals' motivations for staying healthy, we believed we can offer more tailored help while also saving time and money.

-Working in partnership with different groups (Manchester University NHS Foundation Trust, Northern Care Alliance, Manchester Institute of Health and Performance, and Manchester Metropolitan University), we are bringing the Health Styles questionnaire into use in the Major Trauma Enhanced Rehabilitation Service (MTERS).
+Working in partnership with different groups (Manchester University NHS Foundation Trust, Northern Care Alliance, Manchester Institute of Health and Performance, and Manchester Metropolitan University), we brought the Health Styles questionnaire into use in the Major Trauma Enhanced Rehabilitation Service (MTERS).

-We are interviewing clinicians and patients to understand how easy and useful this new approach is.
-We are monitoring use of the questionnaire through an evaluation of the outcomes.
-We are also matching each Health Style with the available care in MTERS and Greater Manchester.
+We interviewed clinicians and patients to understand how easy and useful the new approach was.
+We monitored use of the questionnaire through an evaluation of the outcomes.
+We also matched each Health Style with the available care in MTERS and Greater Manchester.

 The research team